Swarovski 2x

 reverse.
 Perfect focus is now such a fine point and snap that you almost need a

-microfocuser – fortunate then that the SLC focuser is
+microfocuser – fortunate then that the SLC

 Once in